Curves of planetary motion in geocentric perspective: Epitrochoids

 of the planet Mars as observed from a person in an observatory of Venus.
 This way you can change

 your point of view by astronomical scales.
+Of course you can feed data of exoplanets as well.

 Kepler's music of the spheres